Classification theorem and properties of singular solutions to the Tolman-Oppenheimer-Volkoff equation: Characterization of solutions to the TOV equation

 The set of equations (\ref{TOV}) and (\ref{dm}) is closed if an EoS that related pressure $P$ and energy density $\rho$ is specified.
 In what follows, we will assume that the EoS is thermodynamically consistent, in the sense that it satisfies the integrability condition of Sec.
 2.4.

 A thermodynamically consistent description of matter implies that the pressure $P$ and the energy density $\rho$ are functions of temperature $T$ and the activities $b_a$: $\rho(T, b_a)$ and $P(T, b_a)$.
 These functions are defined for all temperatures $T$.
 Since the activities $b_a$ are constant in equilibrium, the only independent variables in the set of equations (\ref{TOV}) and (\ref{dm}) is the temperature and the mass function.
-The equations (\ref{TOV}) and (\ref{dm}) can be written equivalently as
+Using Eq. (\ref{dpt}), Eqs. (\ref{TOV}, \ref{dm}) can be written equivalently as

 Eqs. (\ref{TOV2}) and (\ref{dm2}) are to be integrated from a boundary point $r = r_B > 0$ inwards, i.e., for $r < r_B$.
 Hence, they define an initial value problem with $M := m(r_B) < 2 r_B$ and $T_B := T(r_B) > 0$.
 For any given $r_B$, the general solution to Eqs. (\ref{TOV2}) and (\ref{dm2}) is characterized by the $k+2$ parameters $(M, T_B, b_a)$ (recall, $k$ is the number of particle species).
 We assume that the functions $\rho(T, b_a)$ and $P(T, b_a)$ satisfy all thermodynamic inequalities of Sec.
 2.3.